The jaws of Borrowdale

 Walking along the river

-The riverside walk that meanders around the base of Castle Crag takes you beside lazy swimming holes with shingle beaches, and beside swift rapids as you walk between Rosthwaite and Grange.
+The riverside walk that meanders around the base of Castle Crag takes you beside shingle beaches and swift rapids as you walk between Rosthwaite and Grange.

 From the National Trust car park at Bowder Stone (CA12 5XA), a gentle ten minute stroll through the woods will take you to the most famous boulder in Lakeland, the Bowder Stone, a natural tourist attraction for the past 250 years.